Configuration Reference

 |---|---|---|

-variables | Record<string, string> | Key-value pairs of plain-text variables available during execution. |
+variables | Record<string, string> | Key-value pairs of plain-text variables available during execution.
+Values support {$ENV_VAR} and {$ENV_VAR:-default} syntax for OS environment variable interpolation at load time. |

 secrets | Record<string, SecretRef> | Named secrets resolved at execution time.
 See secret types below. |